SalK91/convex_optimization/docs/convex/16_subgradients.md

 - the hinge loss $ \max\{0,\, 1 - y w^\top x\} $ used in SVMs,
 - regularisers like total variation or indicator functions of convex sets.

 Although these functions have “kinks”, they remain convex—and convexity guarantees the existence of supporting hyperplanes at every point.
-Subgradients formalise this idea and allow optimisation algorithms to operate even when no derivative exists.

-This chapter introduces subgradients, subdifferentials, subgradient calculus, and the basic subgradient method.

-## 6.1 Subgradients and the Subdifferential
+## Subgradients and the Subdifferential

 Let $f : \mathbb{R}^n \to \mathbb{R}$ be convex.
 A vector $g \in \mathbb{R}^n$ is a subgradient of $f$ at $x$ if